Updated: October 8, 2022

 Sometimes, giving yourself some comforting words is enough to help you make money-smart decisions in your personal finances.

 And in fact, we do self-talk more often than we might think.
-Try to be more self-aware, and you’ll be surprised how regular you do it.
+Try to be more self-aware, and you’ll be surprised how regularly you do it.

 So the next time you’re tempted to splurge unnecessarily, try talking yourself out of the impulse purchase.